antvis/G6/packages/site/docs/manual/custom-extension/layout.en.md

 <embed src="@/docs/manual/custom-extension-common/layout/iterative-layout.md"></embed>

-## Registration Layout
+## Register Layout

 You can register through the `register` method provided by G6.
-For more details, please refer to [Registration Layout](/manual/core-concept/layout#注册布局)
+For more details, please refer to [Register Layout](/en/manual/core-concept/layout#register-layout)

-## Configuration Layout
+## Configure Layout

 The type and parameters of the layout can be configured in `options.layout`.
-For more details, please refer to [Configuration Layout](/manual/core-concept/layout#配置布局)
+For more details, please refer to [Configure Layout](/en/manual/core-concept/layout#configure-layout)